Top 14 Best Boxing Anime of all Time (Updated 2025)

 JoJo's Bizarre Adventure

-Later in Part 3: Stardust Crusaders, series mainstay Jotaro Kujo showcases his brute strength with a brawling street boxing style against various Stand users.
-And for something completely different, Part 7: Steel Ball Run reimagines the Joestar legacy as a transcontinental horse race across America with boxing featured even more heavily in its unique setting.
-With gripping action and creative fight strategies combining Hamon, Stands, and spin techniques, JoJo always delivers exciting twists on the classic mano-a-mano boxing formula.
+In Part 3: Stardust Crusaders, Jotaro Kujo uses his strength and street boxing style to fight different Stand users.
+In Part 7: Steel Ball Run, the Joestar story is a horse race across America.
+This part has even more boxing in its unique setting.
+JoJo’s Bizarre Adventure always has exciting action and creative fight strategies with Hamon, Stands, and spin techniques.

 11. Nozomi Witches

-Magic takes center stage in Nozomi Witches as protagonist Nozomi uses her witch powers to illegally influence the outcome of boxing matches.
-After transferring to a new school, she meets neighbor and classmate Ryotaro Shiba who dreams of excelling as an amateur boxer.
-Nozomi then uses various magical hijinks to secretly help Ryotaro win his boxing tournaments.
+Nozomi Witches is about Nozomi, who uses her witch powers to secretly change the outcome of boxing matches.
+After moving to a new school, she meets Ryotaro Shiba, who wants to be a good amateur boxer.
+Nozomi uses her magic to help Ryotaro win his boxing tournaments.

 12. Slow Step

-Beautiful and popular high schooler Minatsu Nakazato finds herself pursued aggressively by various male classmates and teachers seeking her affection.
-To escape the constant annoying romantic attention, Minatsu assumes multiple fake identities to avoid interacting with her suitors.
-After disguising herself to sneak into a mixed gender boxing gym, she soon discovers a passion for the sport - as well as more admirers trying to peek beneath her disguises.
+Minatsu Nakazato is beautiful and popular in high school.
+Many male classmates and teachers try to win her affection.
+To escape the annoying attention, Minatsu uses fake identities to avoid them.
+She disguises herself to join a mixed-gender boxing gym and discovers a love for the sport.
+However, more admirers try to see through her disguises.

-This shoujo sports rom-com uses Minatsu’s outrageous schemes to generate wacky humor; while also portraying believable boxing training and teenage social scenarios.
-With an athletic female lead and eccentric romantic foils, Slow Step makes for an amusing entry on our list that will have you rooting for Minatsu both in and out of the ring.
+Slow Step is a shoujo sports rom-com that uses Minatsu’s funny schemes to create humor.
+It also shows real boxing training and teenage social situations.
+With an athletic female lead and interesting romantic stories, Slow Step is a fun anime that will make you cheer for Minatsu both in and out of the ring.

 13. Rainbow